shane-lamb/git-on-with-it/README.md

 Command line workflows for git.

 ## Dependencies
-You must have the following installed and configured on your system:
+You must have the following installed/configured on your system:
 - [GitHub CLI](https://github.com/cli/cli)
   - Used for PR creation
 - [Git](https://www.atlassian.com/git/tutorials/install-git)
   - Used to execute various CLI commands, like pushing a local branch to remote
-  - It's most likely already installed on your system
+  - It's probably already installed, you can check with `git --version`
-- NodeJS
+- Python 3.6+
-  - Required to compile and execute the source code
+  - Required to create a virtual environment in which NodeJS will be installed
-  - Using [nvm](https://github.com/nvm-sh/nvm) is a good way to install and switch between different Node versions on MacOS
+  - It's probably already installed, you can check with `python3 --version`

 ## Configuration
 The app/commands will look for a config file in the root named `app-config.json`.
 This will hold your credentials for the various integrations, amongst other things.